blimmer/MacAccessibilityWindowTracking/README.md

 MacAccessibilityWindowTracking
 ==============================

-Some very basic sample code testing the Mac Accessibility Libraries
+Some very basic sample code testing the Mac Accessibility Libraries.
+Run in XCode 4.